-- Depending on clauses, this document can mean a loss of alimony in the event of divorce.
+- Depending on clauses, this document can mean a loss of alimony in divorce.

-- This document can be overturned in court if there is cause to do so – such as proof that a spouse was coerced or that there was not full disclosure of assets.
+- This document can be overturned in court if there is cause to do so – such as proof that a spouse was coerced or that there was no full disclosure of assets.

-It’s important to check the laws of your state because each state may have specific requirements for Postnuptial Agreements.
-In general, there are a number of criteria that a Postnuptial Agreement needs to follow:
+It’s essential to check the laws of your state because each state may have specific requirements for Postnuptial Agreements.
+In general, there are several criteria that a Postnuptial Agreement needs to follow:

 - It needs to be in writing.
 An oral contract is often difficult to enforce legally in any case.
-For a Postnuptial Agreement to hold weight in court, it needs to be a written document that both parties have had ample time to review.
+For a Postnuptial Agreement to hold weight in court, it must be a written document that both parties have had ample time to review.

 - It needs to be signed and notarized.
-For the document to be legally enforceable, it needs to be signed by both parties and notarized to prove that the signatures are valid.
+For the document to be legally enforceable, it must be signed by both parties and notarized to prove the signatures are valid.

 - It needs to be fair and reasonable.
 Postnuptial Agreements are usually entered into because one spouse earns or owns considerably less than the other.
 The agreement needs to protect both parties.

 - There must be full disclosure of assets by both spouses.
-It’s important that all assets are known by both parties prior to signing the Postnuptial Agreement.
+Both parties must know all purchases before signing the Postnuptial Agreement.
 If, for example, one spouse has hidden assets, it can nullify the entire agreement.

 - Both parties agree to the terms of the Postnuptial Agreement.
 If either party is coerced, forced, or deceived into signing the document, it’s not enforceable.
-It’s important that both parties fully understand the document prior to signing.
+It’s essential that both parties fully understand the document before signing.

 In most cases, a Postnuptial Agreement will be upheld in the case of a courtroom challenge.
-Providing the agreement is entered into without deception and all parties had representation and understanding of the clauses, a judge will most often honor the Postnuptial Agreement.
+A judge will most often honor the Postnuptial Agreement if the agreement is entered into without deception and all parties have representation and understanding of the clauses.